arjvik/AMC-Club/Week 2 Logic and Counting.md

-2. What is the largest number of points a circle and triangle could possibly intersect at?
+2. What is the largest number of points a circle and triangle could possibly intersect at? *(Credit: myself)*

 $$
 \textbf{(A)} \quad 0 \qquad